What is Project Management Cost?

 In short, with Project Cost Management, you can:

-• Ensure that your project sponsors and stakeholders get a clear understanding of the key project requirements.
+• Ensure that your project sponsors and stakeholders clearly understand the key project requirements.

 • Ensure their consent to quality standards and requirements

-• Keep an eye on the progress of the project in real-time for better decision-making.
+• Keep an eye on the project's progress in real-time for better decision-making.

-• Communicate clearly with stakeholders about the progress of the project.
-In turn, you can ensure that the project moves as per their expectations.
+• Communicate clearly with stakeholders about the project's progress.
+This will ensure that the project moves according to their expectations.

 • Track Key Performance Indicators like Return on Investment to evaluate and record the success of your decisions for forthcoming projects.